stabix/stabix/doc/bicrystal_gui.rst

    :scale: 40 %
    :align: center

-   *Figure 2 : Screenshot of the distribution of all slip transmission parameters (e.g. m' parameter for a 1 phase (hcp) bicrystal)*
+   *Figure 2 : Screenshot of the distribution of all slip transmission parameters (e.g.: m' parameter for a 1 phase (hcp) bicrystal)*